cscribn/package-manage/README.md

 * Scripts beginning with "_" are meant to be included in other scripts.
 * Scripts are formatted to ease copying/pasting single lines.
 The code is therefore not DRY and sometimes lines are long running.

-## apt*
+## pi* & ubuntu*

-Bash scripts that call apt to install Raspberry Pi/Ubuntu packages.
+Bash scripts that install/upgrade Raspberry Pi/Ubuntu packages.
 Different files are used for different machines.

-## brew*
+## mac*

-Bash scripts that call homebrew to install Mac packages.
+Bash scripts that install/upgrade Mac packages.

 ### Prerequisites